The-OpenROAD-Project/OpenLane/docs/source/installation.rst

    * venv
 * GNU Make

 After installing all of the above, you need to make Docker available without sudo command in Step 2 and follow rest of the steps.

-Step 1b) Installation of packages in Ubuntu 20.04 and above
+Installation of requirements on Ubuntu
 ****************************************************************************************************************************************************************************************************************************

+You need at least Ubuntu 20.04 and above.
 All of the required packages are included in the Docker image, so the installation list is slim.

 .. code-block:: console